iver56/audiomentations/README.md

 # Known limitations

 * Mainly only float32 (i.e. values between -1 and 1) _mono_ audio is supported.
 Only a few of the transforms support multichannel audio.
 See also [#55](https://github.com/iver56/audiomentations/issues/55)
 * The code runs on CPU, not GPU.
-A GPU version is in the planning phase as of late 2020.
-See also [#44](https://github.com/iver56/audiomentations/issues/44)
+For a GPU-compatible version, check out [pytorch-audiomentations](https://github.com/asteroid-team/torch-audiomentations)
 * Multiprocessing is not officially supported yet.
 See also [#46](https://github.com/iver56/audiomentations/issues/46)
 * Python <= 3.5 is not officially supported, since [Python 3.5 has reached end-of-life](https://devguide.python.org/#status-of-python-branches)